LWM2M

 Info

-In the Device management application, you can view all details of a device.
+In the Device Management application, you can view all details of a device.
 The following details are specific to LWM2M devices.
-For information on general details refer to Viewing device details in the Device management section.
+For information on general details refer to Viewing device details.

 Objects